Welcome to Reflections Journal

-Reflections, a peer reviewed journal, provides a forum for scholarship on civic writing, service-learning and public rhetoric.
-Originally founded as a venue for teachers, researchers, students and community partners to share research and discuss the theoretical, political and ethical implications of community-based writing and writing instruction, Reflections publishes a lively collection of essays, empirical studies, community writing, student work, interviews and reviews in a format that brings together emerging scholars and leaders in the fields of community-based writing and civic engagement.We welcome materials that:
+Reflections, a peer reviewed journal, provides a forum for scholarship on public rhetoric, civic writing, service-learning, and community literacy.
+Originally founded as a venue for teachers, researchers, students and community partners to share research and discuss the theoretical, political and ethical implications of community-based writing and writing instruction, Reflections publishes a lively collection of scholarship on public rhetoric and civic writing, occasional essays and stories both from and about community writing and literacy projects, interviews with leading workers in the field, and reviews of current scholarship touching on these issues and topics.

-In 1964, the students pictured above heard three people (Chaney, Schewerner and Goodman) were missing in Mississippi and promptly jumped on a bus to stand for civil rights.
-To learn more about them, click here.
+In 1964, the students pictured above learned that three civil rights workers, James Earl Chaney, Michael Schewerner, and Andrew Goodman, were missing in Mississippi and promptly got on a bus and headed to Mississippi.
+Find more about these courageous students here.